 November 2: Matthew Fry Jacobson, “The Historian’s Eye: Meditations on Photography, History, and the American Present” (William Robertson Coe Professor of American Studies & History, Yale University)

-November 16: Liza Featherstone, “Behind the Mirror: Focus Groups and the Culture of Consultation” (NYU and Columbia's School of International Public Affairs)
+November 16: Liza Featherstone, “A Desperation to Be Heard: Focus Groups and the Culture of Consultation” (NYU and Columbia's School of International Public Affairs)

 November 30: Dissertation proposal presentations